The State Highway 3 Awakino Gorge to Mt Messenger Programme is made up of:

 - 2018 to 2022 – Mt Messenger Bypass.

 Detailed design for the new Mt Messenger route is progressing.
 Applications for resource consents and a Notice of Requirement were lodged with the New Plymouth District Council or Taranaki Regional Council in December 2017.
 Public submissions on the applications closed on 27 February 2018.
-A hearing is likely to take place in mid-2018.
+A hearing has been rescheduled to start on Wednesday 1 August 2018.

 Design and consenting work is underway for the two-bridge bypass of Awakino Tunnel ahead of construction.